rohanshanavas/Geospatial-Analysis-Accessibility-to-Tourist-Attractions/README.md

 ### Additional Notes

-- Ensure that you have PostgreSQL and PgAdmin installed on your system to execute SQL queries and manage the database.
+- Ensure that you have PostgreSQL and pgAdmin installed on your system to execute SQL queries and manage the database.
 - QGIS is required to open and interact with the project file for spatial visualization and analysis.